 If your “designer” brain is hoping version one will solve your clients’ problems, then stop!
 Set aside your ego and get the architecture in place for the foreseeable functionality to begin.
 Be prepared for version one’s software, hardware, or data model to be a lot of throwaway.
 It is called “version one” and not “version done” for a reason.
 It might take longer to reach fruition, but since you have got them moving with MVP alphas and betas, you have already given them a valued output that you and your clients can build off.
 You have given them “less sooner”, along with the instant gratification of a small victory.
 Nowadays, our society is used to that instant gratification with data and information, making the return of MVP very timely.

-Point being, a client’s end strategy may be a Cadillac, but your first phase needs to deliver a skateboard architecture to get them moving immediately.
+A client’s end strategy may be a Cadillac.
+However, your first phase needs to deliver a skateboard architecture to get them moving immediately.
 This is the heart of MVP.
-That the skateboard can then be upgraded to a scooter, then a bicycle, then a motorcycle, keeping the client moving faster and faster every time.
+That the skateboard can then be upgraded to a scooter, then a bicycle, then a motorcycle.
+This keeps the client moving faster and faster every time.
 By giving them incremental improvements in functionality, positive experiences they value, you can finally move on to the Cadillac architecture.